Pennsylvania Court Records

 What Happens When a Court Case Goes to Trial in Pennsylvania?

-Can you be Put on Trial Twice for the Same Crime in Pennsylvania?
+Can You Be Put on Trial Twice for the Same Crime in Pennsylvania?

-How Do I Lookup a Criminal Court Case in Pennsylvania?
+How Do I Look Up a Criminal Court Case in Pennsylvania?

-Records of criminal court cases can be copied or viewed in person at the Clerk's Office in the court where the case is being or was heard.
+Records of criminal court cases may be copied or viewed in person at the Clerk's Office where the case is being or was heard.
 Requests may be made orally to the record custodian.
-However, requestors must provide specific descriptions of the required records to enable the record custodian to identify the record correctly.
+However, requestors typically must provide specific descriptions of the required records to enable the record custodian to identify the record correctly.
+A written request may be necessary for voluminous or complex requests.
+Requestors will need to state the reason for their request and submit completed Request for Access forms.

 How to Access Electronic Court Records in Pennsylvania